wp-plugins/definitely-allow-mobile-zooming/README.txt

 * First release.
 I hope it works with your website.

 == Upgrade Notice ==

+= 1.0.2 =
+Successfully tested with WordPress 4.1

 = 1.0.1 =
 Successfully tested with WordPress 4.0